Learn how to start using Pinterest for business with an effective Pinterest strategy that works on Pinterest today.

-Since the images on Pinterest are linked to an external website, Pinterest users are just a couple of clicks away from purchasing whatever they like.
+Selling on Pinterest is easier since the images on Pinterest are linked to an external website, and Pinterest users are just a couple of clicks away from purchasing whatever they like.

-Pinterest also offers Rich Pins that list your product’s price and description for easy purchase, and it is constantly offering new features to help brands sell their products directly from the network.
+Pinterest also offers Rich Pins that list your product’s price and description for easy purchase, and it is constantly offering new features, such as Pinterest shops to help brands sell their products directly from the network.

 While Instagram now allows shopping, brands need to meet certain criteria to set it up.
 You’ll need to: